-The DAC also helps to shape the international development agenda by developing policy guidance in many areas, including gender equality, harmonisation of donor practises, , policy coherence for development assistance.
+The DAC also helps to shape the international development agenda by developing policy guidance in many areas, including gender equality, harmonisation of donor practises and policy coherence for development assistance.
 In 1996, the DAC formulated the International Development Goals which evolved into the Millenium Development Goals.
-The Committee has also promoted dialogue on how to make evaluatio of aid more effective, which led to the creation of the Global Partnership for Effective Development Co-operation.
+The Committee has also promoted dialogue on how to make evaluation of aid more effective, which led to the creation of the Global Partnership for Effective Development Co-operation.

 As a standard setter and watchdog of development co-operation, the DAC remains relevant, not only for its members but also to the development community more generally.

 Advanced and emerging economies have considerable experience to share and belong in the DAC.
 Accession to the DAC confirms a country’s commitment to promoting international development.
 As they have grown and developed, many countries have set DAC membership as an objective.
 Ireland completed the accession process in 1985; Spain in 1991; Luxembourg in 1992; Greece in 1999; Korea in 2010; Iceland, the Czech Republic, the Slovak Republic, Poland and Slovenia in 2013; and Hungary in 2016.
 For European Union Member States, being in the DAC helps to develop an efficient system for development co-operation that is conducive to implementing the European Union’s vision of development.
 It is consequently a strategic objective for the European Commission that European Union Member States join the DAC.